danbev/learning-linux-kernel/README.md

 ### DWARF section
-I used for debugging information.
+Are used for debugging information.
 These sections can be viewed using readelf:

 Lets take a look at the section headers releated to debugging:
 ```console